Priyanshi30/Telecom-Churn-Analysis/README.md

 Variable |Description
 --------- |-------------
-Churn | Customers who have left the network provider within the last month Gender,Age Range,Senior Citizen  and if they have Partners and Dependents|Demographic Information about Customers Phone, Multiple lines, Internet, Online security, Online Backup, Device protection, Tech Support and streaming TV and movies|Service Details that each customer has enrolled for
+Churn | Customers who have left the network provider within the last month Gender,Senior Citizen  and if they have Partners and Dependents|Demographic Information about Customers Phone, Multiple lines, Internet, Online security, Online Backup, Device protection, Tech Support and streaming TV and movies|Service Details that each customer has enrolled for
 Tenure, Contract, Payment Method, paperless billing, monthly charges, and total charges |Customer Account Information